FAQs for equipment applicants

 We ask only that applicants are ready and willing to pay the program fee if selected to participate in the program.

 Unfortunately, no. The program fee is mandatory and covers a significant portion of our operating costs.
 We rely on these funds as a part of our annual budget and would not be able to keep the program running without them.
-We do not have additional funds available to subsidize these costs or additional resources to help you raise funds.
+We do not have additional funds available to subsidize these costs.

-Our policies don’t prohibit this, but the timing of the program cycle makes it very difficult to meet the requirements of most external funders.
+Our policies don’t prohibit this, but the design and timing of the program cycle make it difficult to meet the requirements of many external funders.

 In addition, many external funders will want to know the contents of your shipment before they commit to paying for it.
-This is reasonable on their part but impossible on ours, as we won’t know the contents of your shipment until you have completed equipment selection.
+This is a reasonable requirement on their part but not compatible with how the program works, as none of us will know the contents of your shipment until you have completed equipment selection.

 If you do intend to try to raise funds externally, please contact us at application@seedinglabs.org to discuss your plans before taking any public action that directly involves Seeding Labs, such as crowdfunding using our name or logo.

-We invoice for the program fee when you begin selecting equipment.
-Payment is due at the end of the selection period, just prior to shipment.
+We invoice for the program fee when you begin selecting equipment (or earlier at your request).
+Payment is due after the end of the selection period, just prior to shipment.

 So, yes, the contents of the shipment will be known before payment is due.
-If you are not satisfied at that point with the value of the shipment, you will have the right to cancel our agreement.
+If you are not satisfied at that point with the value of the shipment, you will have the option to cancel our agreement.
+We encourage you to do whatever you determine is in your institution’s best interest and ask only that you notify us promptly.

-Many countries do offer waivers from customs duties that apply to Instrumental Access shipments, generally because they are donations intended for educational and/or research purposes.
+Many governments do offer waivers from customs duties for donations intended for educational and/or research purposes.
 If this type of waiver is available in your country, we will work with you to provide the documentation you need to apply for it.

-We recommend that you check with your institution’s procurement office or other experts in your country for more specific advice about the regulations that may apply to your situation.
+We are not qualified to give legal advice, but we may be able to provide insight based on past experience of our awardees in specific countries upon request.
+In addition, we recommend that you check with your institution’s procurement office or other experts in your country for advice about the specific regulations that may apply to your situation.

 Equipment and logistics

 It depends on the item.
-We pass on to you anything that the donor provides to us, including accessories, software, spare parts, etc.
+We pass on to you everything that our donors provide to us, including accessories, software, spare parts, etc.

-The details about what is and isn’t available with each item will be available to you during equipment selection so that you can take these issues into consideration as you make your selections.
+Any information we have about what is included with each item in our inventory will be available to you during equipment selection so that you can take these issues into consideration as you make your selections.
+In addition, our staff will be available to consult.
+If you have questions about specific items, please ask!

 Yes.
 The total amount of equipment that each awardee can select is limited by two constraints: